State of Incorporation: Everything You Need to Know

 - Operational costs

 Other Questions to Ponder

-- Fees: States have various fees, some more expensive than others.
+- Fees: States have various fees, some are more expensive than others.

-- Tax Structure: You must investigate such matters as an annual corporate franchise taxes.
+- Tax structure: You must investigate such matters as an annual corporate franchise tax.
 In addition, earnings from outside of the state may be taxable.
 You also need to be concerned about inheritance taxes levied on shareholders who are not residents.

-- Privacy Laws: Other states may require the public disclosing of shareholders.
+- Privacy laws: Other states may require the public disclosure of shareholders.

 Check Available Names

 The selected name must be available in the state of incorporation.
 Conduct research to confirm your intended name is not in use.
 Further, choose a corporate name that registers in each state where you intend to do business.
 When naming your company, avoid common words or wording that confuses your brand with another company or government agency.

 Corporate laws mandate that corporations submit regular documents to maintain legal status.
 For instance, annual reports are one regular filing requirement necessary to remain legal.
 Failure to submit annual reports in a timely manner could result in suspension, revocation of a corporation's registration or could be placed in inactive status.
 With that, inactive status is usually reserved for corporations that undergo a heavy change.
 Such a large change could mean a variation in the company's name.